 Our thought lives are crucial to finding joy this side of Heaven.
 Everything we do stems from a thought process — whether it’s bad or good, trivial or monumental.

 So why is it we don’t pay much attention to our thoughts?
 Instead, we tend to let them run wild.
 The truth is you can control your thoughts!
 It’s true.
 And the more you practice thinking positively, the more your brain will do it automatically.

-I’m going to do this 30-day thought life challenge throughout the month of November.
+I’m going to do this 30-day thought life challenge throughout the month of April.
 I’d love for you to do it with me over on Instagram!
-I’ll share the challenge every day in my feed and highlights.

 I’m so excited because this study is a summary of everything I have learned over the past five to seven years.
 Our thought life is so very important because everything we do, small or big, bad or good, starts with a thought.